jerome-ceccato/advent-of-code/README.md

 ---
 ## 2024

+This year I started with random languages, but ended up doing most of the year in Rust.

 | Day | Problem                                                                 | Language                                          | Solution                              |
 | --- | ---                                                                     | ---                                               | ---                                   |